Omar507/100-days-of-code/log.md

 **Today's Progress**: Finished my tribute page and learned more about Javascript.
 I can't wait for the moment when I will be able to master programmming.
 I checked out some demos of the roguelike project on FCC and I also can not wait until I try that out.

+### Day 4: January 9, 2017

+**Today's Progress**: Completed FCC's basic Javascript part.
+Started reading "You don't know JS: Up and Goind", and already finished the first chapter.
+Today I programmed a lot since I woke up earlier than usual.
+A total of 4 hours of programming.